Nursing Teacher Stipend (NTSP-Masters)

 - Has achieved a 3.0 GPA on all graduate level work previously taken

-- You have been fully admitted to eligible accredited School of Nursing
+- You will be fully admitted to eligible accredited School of Nursing

 - Must also participate in the Nursing Education Forgivable Loan Program (NELM) while pursuing the MSN degree.